-The Symphony has a 24-member Board of Directors, under the leadership of William M. Lyons, President.
-The 2015-16 Season was the fifth season for the Symphony in Helzberg Hall at the Kauffman Center for the Performing Arts.
-Tickets sold to concerts continued to be high for the Classical, Pops and Family Series, which were 61,338, 16,464 and 5,756, respectively.
-Also Classics Uncorked, Organ Recitals and Happy Hour Concerts served an additional 11,942 patrons.
-The Symphony also served 34,746 young people in education programs and 45,000 people at free community events.
-In total, the Symphony performed for more than 190,000 people during the 2016 season.
+The Symphony has a 25-member Board of Directors, under the leadership of William M. Lyons, President.
+The 2016-17 season was performed at the Symphony's home in Helzberg Hall, in the Kauffman Center for Performing Arts.
+The number of tickets sold to concerts continued to be high for the Classical, Pops and Family Series, which were 58,274, 16,181 and 5,486, respectively.
+Also, Classics Uncorked and Happy Hour Concerts served an additional 16,851.
+The Symphony also served 35,223 young people in education programs and more than 50,000 people at free community events.
+Also, during the 2016-17 season, the Symphony offered eight special concerts that served an additional 17,875.
+This was the most special concerts the Symphony has offered in a single season.
+In total, the Symphony performed for more than 204,000 people during the 2016-17 season.